Signs of spring at Dyrham Park

 In March the scent of wild garlic starts to fill the air in the terraces with its white flowers mingling with bluebells beginning to emerge in April.

-Thanks to year-round effort from the garden team with inspired seasonal planting schemes, there's always patches of colour in the garden - from the fiery red dogwood, framing the pools in from winter into spring and the hyacinths which add a blue, white and pink grandeur to the garden.
+Thanks to year-round effort from the garden team with inspired seasonal planting schemes, there's always patches of colour in the garden - from the fiery red dogwood, framing the pools in from winter into spring and the hyacinths which add a blue and white grandeur to the garden.

 The evergreen shrubs and supports for trained fruit provide a structure in keeping with the garden's 17th-century roots.
 It's all part of an ongoing effort to create a 21st-century garden with echoes of the past.